Carlos Salinas de Gortari: Presidential election 1988

 The process involved two suspicious shutdowns of the computer system used to keep track of the number of votes.
 Suspicions later grew as Congress voted (with support from the Revolutionary Institutional and National Action parties) to destroy without opening the electoral documentation.
 Other people believed that Salinas, in fact, won the ballot, albeit probably not with an absolute majority as the official figures suggested, although that is not required under Mexican election law.

-During a television interview in September 2005, Miguel de la Madrid acknowledged that the PRI lost the 1988 elections.
-However, he immediately clarified his comment by saying that the PRI had "at least lost a significant number of voters".
-Asked for comment on De la Madrid's statements, Senator Manuel Bartlett, who was the president of the Federal Electoral Commission (Comisión Federal Electoral) during the De la Madrid administration, declared Salinas won the election albeit with the smallest margin of any PRI candidate before him.
+In the following years, comments made by former president Miguel de la Madrid in a 2004 autobiography and during a television interview in 2005 were taken as an admission that the 1988 election had been rigged and that the PRI lost the 1988 elections.
+However, what he actually observed in his autobiography was that initial results "showed that Mr. Salinas was losing badly to the opposition leader Cuauhtémoc Cárdenas" in areas around the capital, where there was overwhelming support for Cárdenas; and in the 2005 interview, his actual words were that "the PRI lost the '88 elections, or at least lost a significant number of voters".
+Asked for comment on De la Madrid's statements following the 2005 television interview, Senator Manuel Bartlett, who was the president of the Federal Electoral Commission (Comisión Federal Electoral) during the De la Madrid administration, declared Salinas won the election albeit with the smallest margin of any PRI candidate before him.
 He attributed De la Madrid's remarks to his old age (71 years old As of 2005) and the remarks being taken out of context by journalist Carlos Loret de Mola.
-Ex-president Miguel de la Madrid admitted that the elections had been rigged.